Denis McLoughlin: Rotogravure Series

 Boardman's three pence rotogravure series began monthly production in February 1948.
 Issues were twelve pages long and used both front and back covers as story pages.
 They were printed in three colours (generally black, white, and red or green) on clay coated paper and saddle-stitched at the spine.
 In American publishing, they most closely resemble Will Eisner's Spirit Sunday newspaper inserts.
-Mildly inspired by Alex Raymond, Denis and Colin filled the first seven issues with the adventures of detective Roy Carson and adventure/science fiction hero Swift Morgan alternately.
+Mildly inspired by Alex Raymond, Denis and Colin filled the first seven issues with the adventures of detective Roy Carson and adventure, science fiction hero Swift Morgan.
 Although titles changed with each issue, numbering remained consistent to the entire series.
 Issue eight saw the addition of Lennart Ek's Buffalo Bill reprinted from a Swiss source but always repackaged by Denis.
-Eventually, Denis would create some original Buffalo Bill stories for the series but his involvement with other projects for Boardman caused the reprint content of the rotogravure series to increase.
+Eventually, he would create some original Buffalo Bill stories for the series but his involvement with other projects for Boardman caused the reprint content of the rotogravure series to increase.
 Still holding the rights to material from Quality Comics, Blackhawk (at least sixteen issues) and the Spirit (probably only two issues) were added to the rotation of titles.
 These reprints were always repackaged by Denis McLoughlin.
 The twelve-page rotogravure format lasted for 44 issues until October 1951.
 In February 1953, the series numbering continued but with color covers and black & white interiors until probably sometime in 1954.
 It seems possible that number 61, featuring Blackhawk, was the last issue.
 Rebound newsagent returns of the rotogravure series were released as Super Colour Annuals (there were three, 1949–1951).